-Taking a step back, the decomposition results support the proposition that the disequalizing effects of increasing stock returns outweighed the equalizing effects of falling unemployment during the post-QE period.
-Although mortgage refinancing appears to have benefitted nearly all quantiles, its overall impact on the distribution of net income was modestly regressive due both to constrained access to credit at the bottom and more favorable refinancing terms near the top.
-Netting out the equalizing impact of declining unemployment, the estimated impact of increasing stock returns on the 99/10 ratio is still around 15 percent.
-Adding the contributions of returns on other financial assets we arrive at a total contribution of financial asset returns of nearly 29 percent.
+Taking a step back, the decomposition results support the proposition that the disequalizing effects of increasing equity returns outweighed the equalizing effects of falling unemployment during the post-QE period.
+Netting out the equalizing impact of declining unemployment, the estimated impact of increasing equity returns on the 95/10 ratio is still around 6 percentage points.
 If this were the end of the story the unavoidable conclusion would be that QE, and expansionary monetary policy more generally during this period, greatly contributed to rising inequality.
 However, this conclusion is incorrect since the decomposition results only account for the observed changes in the explanatory variables and are completely silent on the counterfactual changes in these variables that would have been observed in the absence of QE.
 We address this issue in Section 6 below.